vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 Flexibility
 -----------

-Just as a good data model evolves to meet changing needs, the analytical model represented by your tag trees will do the same.
-No matter how well-planned your tag structure is, you will identify exceptions, edge cases, and new observations that you want to capture.
+Just as a good data model evolves to meet changing needs, your analytical model (tag trees) will do the same.
+No matter carefully you plan your tag structure, you will identify exceptions, edge cases, and new observations that you want to capture.
 As far as possible, your tag structure should be flexible enough to account for future changes.

 Within Synapse, it is relatively easy to "migrate" tags (i.e., to decide that a tag should have a different name or reside in a different part of the tag tree, and to re-tag existing nodes with the new tag) **as long as the change is one-to-one.**
-That is, migration works best where the tag **name** changes but the **meaning** of the tag does not.
+Migration works best where the tag **name** changes but the **meaning** of the tag does not.
 (See the Storm :ref:`storm-movetag` command for details.)

-For example, if you decide that ``foo.bar.baz.hurr`` and ``foo.bar.baz.derp`` are overly specific and should both be represented by ``foo.bar.baz``, this change is relatively easy.
+For example, if you decide that ``foo.bar.baz.hurr`` and ``foo.bar.baz.derp`` are overly specific and should both be represented by ``foo.bar.baz``, it is easy to merge those tags.
 Similarly, if you create the tag ``foo.bar`` and later decide that tag should live under the top-level tag ``wut``, you can migrate ``foo.bar`` to ``wut.foo.bar``.

 This flexibility provides a safety net when designing your tag trees.
 It gives you the freedom to "not get it right" the first time (or the second, or the third!).
-Especially when you roll out a new tag or set of tags, it is helpful to test them against real-world data before you finalize the tags or tag structure.
+Especially when you roll out a new set of tags, it is helpful to test them in practice before you finalize the tags or tag structure.
 The ability to say "if we don’t get it quite right we can rename it later" frees up analysts or developers to experiment.

 It is harder to modify tags by "splitting" them.
 For example, if you create the tag ``foo.bar`` and later decide that you really want to track two variations of ``bar`` (such as ``foo.bar.um`` and ``foo.bar.wut``), it can be painstaking to review